bb12489/docker-obs/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoff.ee/bb12489)

 # Docker Open Broadcaster Software (OBS)
-This container is based on [bb12489/gui-docker](https://github.com/bb12489/gui-docker).
-The OBS is incorporated into the container and can be used to stream your desktop.
+This container is based on [bb12489/gui-docker](https://github.com/bb12489/gui-docker) & [bb12489/docker-obs](https://github.com/bb12489/docker-obs).
+The OBS with NDI is incorporated into the container and can be used to stream your desktop.

 Here is a screenshot:
 ![Alt](https://raw.githubusercontent.com/bb12489/docker-obs/master/screenshot.png "Example screenshot")